If you want a pool in your backyard without having to spend tens of thousands of dollars, you may be considering purchasing an above ground pool.

 - Extra protection from UV rays

-- 27' round liner, but also comes in other sizes (including oval option)
+- 27' round shape, but also comes in other sizes (including oval option)

-The Stone Harbor liner is a UniBead style, which means it works as either a J-hook liner or a bead liner.
+The Stone Harbor is a UniBead style, which means it works as either a J-hook or a bead.
 This makes it an excellent option for most above ground pool owners.

-In terms of appearance, this pool liner provides a traditional aesthetic that relies on marble-like squares and patterns that give an authentic pool feel.
+In terms of appearance, this model provides a traditional aesthetic that relies on marble-like squares and patterns that give an authentic pool feel.
 It's an excellent option if you want a conventional pool appearance.

 One of the key benefits of this product is its added protection from UV rays.
-UV rays and pool chemicals can often cause unwanted damage to an above ground pool liner.
-An acrylic coat used with this pool liner helps prevent corrosion and increase the longevity of the liner.
+UV rays and pool chemicals can often cause unwanted damage to the liners.
+An acrylic coat used with this product helps prevent corrosion and increase the longevity of it.

-Also, this pool liner includes a gasket that helps you set up your pool skimmer much quicker.
+Also, this it includes a gasket that helps you set up your pool skimmer much quicker.
 This is an excellent option for people who were already planning on purchasing an extra gasket.